Bearded Dragon Care Sheet

 A separate bulb to provide heat.
 We recommend ZooMed or Arcadia basking bulbs.
 Please ask for assistance for proper wattage selection.

 __Hydration – Offering fresh greens and properly gut loaded feeders is extremely important to your dragon’s short, and long term, health!
-A shallow bath can be offered twice a week for babies, once a week for older dragons, to insure proper hydration levels are being maintained.
 Dragons get most of their hydration from their food however, if your husbandry is off dehydration can occur if opportunities to drink are not provided.
 The smaller the dragon the easier it is for them to experience dehydration.
 A shallow water bowl should be placed on the cool side of the enclosure and cleaned frequently.
 Keep in mind many dragons will not drink standing water and prefer to drink from water sources in motion (tapping the surface of the water in the bowl with your finger or a running faucet for example).
-The drip cup method is an excellent way to “train” your dragon to drink from his/her water bowl.
+Using the “drip cup” method is a great way to create small ripples in their water bowl to encourage drinking.
 Make sure your enclosure is well ventilated.
-Please feel free to contact me directly with any questions.
+Please feel free to contact me directly with any questions

 __Calcium w/Vit D and Multivitamin –